M1l0d/CI-DD2480-Group13/README.md

 public void saveToJsonFile()

 ```
+Saves the current BuildAttempt object into a JSON file

 ### CustomOutputHandler.java
+Class is used to handle Invocation Output created when building the repository

 ```sh {"id":"01HPKGYX37V021K2FD03WX9KG2"}
 public void consumeLine(String line)

 ```
+Appends each line from output to  StringBuilder

 ```sh {"id":"01HPKGYX37V021K2FD065Y7AVJ"}
 public String getOutput()

 ```
+Returns the output from the current OutputHandler

 ## Build history